khanra321/VaB/README.md

 Volume control not working: pycaw works on Windows only.
 Ensure comtypes is installed and you run on Windows with proper audio drivers.

 Brightness control not working: screen_brightness_control requires support from the OS and display drivers.
-On multi-monitor setups you can specify the display index.
+On multi-monitor setups, you can specify the display index.

 Shaka not detected reliably: Tweak the thresholds in is_shaka() — especially the thumb_dist > 0.20 * w threshold and the finger fold checks.
-Also adjust min_detection_confidence.
+Also, adjust min_detection_confidence.

+##  Dual-Camera Version "Update V&B"
+<h3>This version includes:</h3>

+Support for **two cameras** (e.g., laptop + phone webcam).

+- Press "P" to switch between the Laptop and Phone camera instantly.
+-
+- Works exactly like the base version otherwise.
+-
+- Useful for testing with different angles or higher-quality phone cameras.